AmiinBoss/Food-price-somalia-/README.md

 ## 🤝 Contact

-For questions, suggestions, or collaboration, feel free to open an issue or reach out via \[your email or LinkedIn].
+For questions, suggestions, or collaboration, feel free to open an issue or reach out via my linkedin profile (https://www.linkedin.com/in/mohamed-abdullahi-kasim-12b9a732a/).

 ---